 Please see the School of Healthcare website for the course list, typical entry requirements, and accepted alternative qualifications.

 The School of Healthcare recognises that some applicants may have studied a more flexible curriculum, where they have been able to progress through their educational development at an appropriate rate according to their ability.
 Where a Level 2 (for example, GCSE) or Level 3 (for example, A Level) qualification has been taken ‘early’ the academic reference should include the reasons for this so that it can be taken into consideration by the admissions team.

 The School of Healthcare does not accept Level 2 Functional Skills English in lieu of GCSE English for direct entry requirements.
 It will accept Level 2 Functional Skills English in lieu of GCSE English for internal transfers from the University of Leeds Lifelong Learning Centre and International Foundation Year.

 Where academic requirements have not been met application information may be shared with the University’s Lifelong Learning Centre or International Foundation Year team for consideration for a Year 0 offer.

 In order to gain admittance to all undergraduate courses provided by the School of Healthcare applicants must also pass the Disclosure Barring Service (see Criminal convictions section of this page for further information) and the Fitness to Practise Occupational Health Assessment.

 Please visit the corresponding section of the University of Leeds Taught Admissions Policy.

 The reference section of the application is carefully considered by the School of Healthcare and is an important part of the selection process.

 Access to Leeds and Realising Opportunities

 Eligible Access to Leeds and Realising Opportunities candidates will be considered for an alternative offer.
-However, please see the Faculty of Medicine and Health website for the minimum requirements that will usually apply to any alternative offer made.
+However, please see Course Search for the minimum requirements that will usually apply to any alternative offer made.